fluffos/fluffos/docs/efun/objects/query_heart_beat.md

 ### DESCRIPTION

-    Returns  the  value with which set_heart_beat() has been called with on the object has no heart beat, 0 will be returned.
+    Returns  the  value with which set_heart_beat() has been called with on 'object'.
+If object is not given, it defaults to the  current  object.
+    If the object has no heart beat, 0 will be returned.

 ### SEE ALSO

     heart_beat(4), set_heart_beat(3)